+All the files we provided are released under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+You can find a copy of the license in the folder.

-Freenove reserves all rights to this book.
-No copies or plagiarizations are allowed for the purpose of commercial use.
+This means you can use them on your own derived works, in part or completely.
+But NOT for the purpose of commercial use.

-The code and circuit involved in this product are released as Creative Commons Attribution ShareAlike 3.0.
-This means you can use them on your own derived works, in part or completely, as long as you also adopt the same license.
-Freenove brand and Freenove logo are copyright of Freenove Creative Technology Co., Ltd and cannot be used without formal permission.
+Freenove brand and logo are copyright of Freenove Creative Technology Co., Ltd. Cannot be used without formal permission.